opengauss-mirror/docs/content/zh/docs/ToolandCommandReference/gs_ddr.md

     Successfully started standby instances.
     Successfully set ss_double_cluster_mode
     Successfully set cm_guc.
     Please ensure that the "Remote Replication Pairs" configured correctly between the primary cluster and the disaster recovery cluster, with Replication Mode in "Synchronous" state.
     Ready to move on (yes/no)? yes
     Waiting for the main standby connection.
+    And now, on the standby cluster exectue the command: gs_ddr -t start -m disaster_standby [-X /path/of/xml | --json /path/of/json] --disaster_type [dorado|stream]
     Main standby already connected.
     Successfully check cluster status is: Normal.
     Successfully removed step file.